-Finale for Mac and Windows by MakeMusic, Inc. This program (currently in version Finale 2012) is considered to be a standard bearer of music writing software.
+Finale for Mac and Windows by MakeMusic, Inc. (originally Coda Music Software) This program (currently in version Finale 2014) is considered to be a standard bearer of music writing software.
 Although it provides a shape-note font, the program allows the user to specify one's own music font, and thus to use a shape-note font such as the more versatile Doremi, font described below.
 It is sold by designated dealers (see Web site).
 Although the retail price is high, very substantial academic and ecclesiastical-theological discounts are available to students with any kind of valid student ID (even high school) and to educators and ministers of music.

 Sibelius for Mac and Windows is a British, high-end, feature-rich, desktop music publishing program for professionals.
 It is another standard-bearer of music writing software which appears to be gaining in popularity in the U.S. It has a variety of notehead fonts, including shape-note fonts.
 Versions for Windows and Mac are available.
-Version 1.4 through the current version 7 give some needed visibility to contemporary shaped-note music composing through its presentation as a sample score the tune "Memorial Anthem" by Bruce Randall and Dan Brittain.
+Version 1.4 through the current version 7.5 give some needed visibility to contemporary shaped-note music composing through its presentation as a sample score the tune MEMORIAL ANTHEM by Bruce Randall and Dan Brittain.
 The regular price is high, but there are attractive discounts for students and educational or church organizations.

 Lilypond is a free open-source music notation program which is becoming increasingly versatile and feature-rich.
 It also attempts, more than other programs, to emulate the appearance and the aesthetics of traditionally engraved music.
 According to reports from users, Lilypond will do Sacred Harp shapenote heads with a preset command, but seven-shape systems require more customization.
 Robert Stoddard writes: "Shapenote support was substantially improved with version 2.13.20, so be sure to install that version (or higher)."
 It works with Unix, MacOS, Linux, and Windows and appears to require a high level of computer literacy.
 It does not have a graphic user interface, but other developers have created them.
 Robert Stoddard has a few Sacred Harp templates for free download listed under Lilypond Resources on his BostonSing.org Music page.